blakevanlan/jobQ/README.md

 ```

 ### stop
-Emitted every time the worker is stopped.
+Emitted every time the Worker is stopped.
 ```javascript
 worker.on('stop', function () {
    // ...